sara-nl/researchdrivedocs/source/Pages/General/about_rd.rst

 ResearchDrive uses server-side encryption which means that the storage backend encrypts all data at rest and manages the encryption keys.
 Data transfers to and from ResearchDrive are encrypted using solely https.

-.. note:: **Limitation:** Currently it is not possible to upload file larger than 5GB.
+.. note:: **Limitation:** Currently it is not possible to upload files larger than 5GB.
 We have reported this issue and Owncloud will fix this in the near future.

 ..
 Links: